-- Creating and pushing the popular trend toward owning small Pomeranians.
+- Creating and pushing the popular trend toward owning Pomeranians.

 Final Thoughts About Throwback Pomeranians

-All of this just proves that the love of a Pomeranian breed of dog, regardless of whether he’s a throwback or a normal size and shape, is easy to see because his tail will wag, his face will smile and his eyes will watch you to see what you’re doing.
+All of this proves that the love of a Pomeranian dog, regardless of whether he’s a throwback or normal size and shape, is easy to see because his tail will wag, his face will smile, and his eyes will watch you see what you’re doing.
 It doesn’t take a lot for a dog to love a person.

-Whatever size, shape, demeanor or personality Pomeranians may possess, they have the incredibly magical ability to look deep into your soul and melt your heart so completely that you couldn’t imagine life continuing on without this canine becoming a member of your family.
+Whatever size, shape, demeanor, or personality Pomeranians may possess, they have the incredible magical ability to look deep into your soul and melt your heart so completely that you couldn’t imagine life continuing without this canine becoming a family member.

 Copyright Pomeranian.Org.
 All Rights Reserved.